hashicorp/terraform-website/content/source/docs/enterprise/install/active-active.html.md

 *   Observability concerns when monitoring multiple instances
 *   Custom automation required to manage the lifecycle of application nodes

--> **Note**: Please contact your Technical Account Manager before attempting to follow this guide.
+-> **Note**: Please contact your Customer Success Manager before attempting to follow this guide.
 They will be able to walk you through the process to make it as seamless as possible.

 ### Prerequisite